 Whether you're choosing what goes into your grocery cart or your wardrobe, it's important to select quality over quantity when making purchases.
 When you're living on a budget, shopping less frequently will give you the time and flexibility needed to save up for higher-quality items across all categories.

-"Instead of getting takeout or fast food a couple time a week, save that money for a nice restaurant," suggested Zina Kumok of DebtFreeAfterThree.com.
+"Instead of getting takeout or fast food a couple times a week, save that money for a nice restaurant," said Zina Kumok of the blog Conscious Coins.
 "Nicer items and experiences last longer — and they're more cost-effective overall."

 Eat Well on Less

 If you're wondering how to live on a budget but still eat well, scope out nearby farmers markets to find local, quality produce.
 You'll get the best prices by stocking up on what's in season and shopping at the end of the day, when farmers are more likely to discount their remaining supply.

 If you've ever bitten into an heirloom tomato at the height of the season, you know how luxurious a taste of premiere produce can be.

 If you love to splurge on eating out, opt for lunch instead of dinner.
 Prices are typically lower in the middle of the day than they are at the height of the dinner rush.
 And the food is just as delicious.

 Take Advantage of Nature for Exercising